data-integrations/wrangler/wrangler-docs/functions/logical-functions.md

 set-column val logical:BitCompress(mynumber)
 ```

+---

 ## BitExpand
-Returns a string containing the binary representation in "1"s and "0"s of the given integer.
+Returns a string containing the binary representation in "1"s and "0"s of the given long.

 ### Input
 number(long)